ElegantEngineeringTech/laravel-invoices/README.md

 ## Customization

-## Customizing the Font
+### Customizing Fonts

 See the [Dompdf font guide](https://github.com/dompdf/dompdf).

-## Customizing the Template
+### Customizing the Invoice Template

-To customize the invoice template, first publish the views using:
+To customize the invoice template, first publish the package's views:

 ```bash
 php artisan vendor:publish --tag="invoices-views"
 ```

-Then modify the blade files to your liking.
+After publishing, you can modify the Blade files in `resources/views/vendor/invoices/` to suit your needs.

 > [!NOTE]
-> If you add new CSS clas, don't forget to define them in the `style.blade.php` file.
+> If you introduce new CSS classes in your custom template, ensure you define their styles in the style.blade.php file.

-Alternatively, you can create a completely custom template by editing the config file like this:
+Alternatively, to use a completely different custom template, you can specify its path in the configuration file:

+> [!WARNING]
+> Your custom template file must be in `resources/views/vendor/invoices`

 ```php
 return [